tgherzog/boatworks/projects/hatch-cover/_posts/2021-07-01-mold-layup.md

 rectangular pieces for each of the sides.
 Each piece was slightly oversized so there would be some overlap.
 I also cut a square piece of 1/4" balsa core to make the top side stronger.

-After applying mold release to the entired mold (I used Mann Ease Release 200 but I'm sure anything would suffice) I mixed up some thickened epoxy, applied it to the top with a chip brush, and added the first top piece.
+After applying mold release to the entired mold (I used Mann Ease Release 200 but I'm sure any similar product would suffice) I mixed up some thickened epoxy, applied it to the top with a chip brush, and added the first top piece.
 Then I did the same with each of the four sides, overlapping the cloth pieces at the corners, and rolling out the air bubbles with a fin roller.
 Then I just repeated the process 3 times over but using unthickened